cloudflare/cloudflare-docs/content/waf/managed-rules/deploy-zone-dashboard.md

 5. Under **Set Scope**, select **Custom filter expression**.

 6. Under **When incoming requests match**, define the scope for all the rules in the ruleset using a custom filter expression.
 Use the Expression Builder or the Expression Editor for defining the expression.
-For more information, refer to [Edit rule expressions](/firewall/cf-dashboard/edit-expressions/).
+For more information, refer to [Edit expressions in the dashboard](/ruleset-engine/rules-language/expressions/edit-expressions/).

 7. Select **Next**, and then select **Save**.